l-kaushik/matrix-multiplication-in-C/README.md

 float **resultMat;
 ```

-These are the variable declaration or more specifically a declaration of 2d dynamic array.
+These are the variable declaration or more specifically the declarations of 2 dimensional, float type dynamic arrays.

 Let me explain it:
 * `float *;` indicates a pointer to a float, or a pointer that points either to a single float value or to the first index/element of a dynamically allocated array of floats.